 While the debates rage on about the benefits of spending a whole vacation here rather than just one port day, and about the negative impact the cruise industry may have on the planet or on local independent businesses… there’s no doubt that the cruise industry has contributed to a huge growth in Cozumel’s reputation as an awesome Caribbean getaway destination.

-Ideas for a Port Day in Cozumel
+Ideas for a Port Day on Cozumel Cruise

 This website is full of posts on activities and great things to do in Cozumel, but I’d start with this one on how to make your one day here memorable.